cloudfoundry/bpm-release/docs/bpm.md

 ### Processes

-Jobs can made up of multiple processes though most jobs will only have a single process.
+Jobs can be made up of multiple processes, though most jobs will only have a single process.
 Processes are isolated from one another and can have independent performance restrictions imposed upon them but processes do share portions of the filesystem.
 Processes are *always* collocated on the same machine as each